Information, guidance, and teaching resources about relationships and sexual health in schools.

 • form healthy and fulfilled relationships later in life

 Young people also need signposting to services relating to their sexual health needs.
-Schools can do this by promoting local services.
+Schools can do this by promoting local services (see below for local services).

 All young people should: